ferrisoxide/basic-computer-games-ruby-edition/README.md

 ## Project Structure

 ## The Games

+The names and descriptions of the game taken from [http://www.vintage-basic.net/games.html](http://www.vintage-basic.net/games.html).
+Follow the link to find listings for the original BASIC programs.

 | Title  | Description | Source | Notes |
 | --- | --- | --- | --- |